fmxsh/f3c/f3c-spec.md

 > The `segmenter`, `\n` or `EOF`, refers strictly to syntax and is part of the syntax.
 It does not refer to the data contained by the syntax, like the data of a multi-line literal.

 In case of `EOF`, it is used to indicate the end of the file, and is considered the same as `\n` in the context of the syntax.

+#### Rationale for the choice of dot as finalizer

+The colon was choosen as it improves visual clarity and conveys the meaning of something following that which was before, and implying a relationship between the follower and the followed.
+Initally `:` was intended for [finalizer] to keep the representations mininmal, but would conflict with the same representation used in other context (nested objects for example, we can not determine what ends what.)
+The `.` also adds a visual distinction, contradicting, in sense, the `:`.
+The discrepancy between `:` and `.` aligns with their essence of opening `:` and `.` closing.
+Colon (`:`), having two dots, implies a relatoin between two things as one have to relate to the other merely by exising in the same space.
+It aligns with the essence of _binding structures_ which is one thing (identifier) relating (bound) to another (a literal).
+Following up with a dot (`.`) consequently marks the end of a space in which things stand in relation to eachother, as a dot, by its visual content as a character, convays a singular thing.
+The dot, in _regex_ also symbolizes _any character_ and when we end with a dot, the parser accepts any character, looking for structure again.
+Thus, `.` symbolizes the end of structure and \_from now on, anything follows, till new structure is recognized.
+All structure tus involves the `:`.

+Conceptually, following the above reasoning, it can be argued that; `.`, `\n` and `EOF` are all finalizers and logically we should be able to do the following all on the same line: `user: name. pwd: mypass. host: localhost.`

+With this in mind, why can we not put `.` in the same category as `\n` and `EOF`?
+Conceptually, `.` is based in a higher level concept, meant to respond to [block] which is higher than [inline].
+Enough are _character_, _sequence_ and _line_ to define an inline syntax, and still knowing how to end it, without introducing any new concept. `\n` and `EOF` are fundamental representations used to define the span of the inline data. [block], on the other hand, is a higher level construct, in the sense of building on several lines, where the `\n` thus can not uniquely represent the ending of the block, or we would not be able to include the next line of the multi-line data intended to be stored.
+Thus, a construct at the same level of conceptual emergence, needs to be in place.
+For this, we have the [inline terminator definition] and [inline terminator expression].
+The `.` represents a default [terminator definition], and if used like `..` or `.myterminator` it means to take the content as [raw], where the first dot is [literalizer], indicating the content does not stand in relation to any oppinion of the format, but is taken as it is (not trimmed etc).

+In summary, [segmenter] and [finalizer] exist at different conceptual levels.
+Using `.` for inline syntax, as in `user: name. pwd: mypass. host: localhost.` would not, as first thought, make effective use of an already existing representation of a higher level (block), but would spawn a new representation for the same essence of putting an end to a thing, but at a lower level (inline).
+It would add redundancy of an additional representation, having `\n`, `EOF` and `.` serving the same purpose, for the illusion of conceptual and representational coherence, ignoring the reality of conceptually different levels.
+It may seem conceptually coherent that the `.` at the higher level of [block] should work to also terminate [inline], if desired, but it is not conceptually coherent, as the `.` would transgress its conceptual domain, trying to solve a lower level thing with a hihger level construct, that in itself was made first to solve the higher level structure that was built on the very lower level things.
+Conceptually, it would be similar having drawers deliniated by samller peices of wood, and drawers together are collected in a cabinet, which is deliniated with bigger pieces of wood, and then expecting to deliniate a drawer with the big wodden surface of the top of the cabinet.
+You would have drawers with the size of the cabinet surface, obviously being antagonostic towards the cabinette that then can not contain them.

 ### Basic composite representations